 Zach: A note here.
 One very good book about the unreasonableness and badness of some of these kinds of things is titled The Tyranny of Virtue: Identity, The Academy and the Hunt for Political Heresies.
 That book was written by Robert Boyers, a politically liberal university professor who edit Salmagundi, a respected literary magazine.
 If you’re someone who doubts that these things are problems, I’d highly recommend checking out that book.
 At the very least, you’ll walk away with a better understanding of what it is that rational and well-meaning people can see as very big problems in this area.
 Back to the talk.

 Zach: Yeah.
-It reminds me of, I was listening to a depolarization aim talk the other day that had involved Erica Edison and she had a great quote, which was something like liberals often have a delusion that if you can prevent people from talking about something that they aren’t thinking it or prevent them from thinking about it.
+It reminds me of, I was listening to a depolarization aim talk the other day that involved Erica Etelson and she had a great quote, which was something like: liberals often have a delusion that if you can prevent people from talking about something that they aren’t thinking it, or that you prevent them from thinking about it.
 But the more we act as if we can’t talk about certain things, the more the people that want to talk about those things will find that information elsewhere including from some extreme people if those are the only people talking about an issue.
-So it gets to that point of we need to acknowledge that people do want to talk about these things that they don’t always accept the liberal explanations of certain things or the liberal framings of things.
-And that’s the more we can try to talk about that and not treat those people as outcast depending on the topic of course.
+So it gets to that point of, we need to acknowledge that people do want to talk about these things, that they don’t always accept the liberal explanations of certain things or the liberal framings of things.
+And the more we can try to talk about that and not treat those people as outcasts, depending on the topic of course.

 Guy Burgess: Well, the next big thing that we’re working on, and this goes back to this notion of massively parallel approaches to problem, that maybe should back up a little bit.
 There’s a important distinction to be made between what are called complicated systems.
 And this is what people are really good at.
 When you build tools, they’re complicated.
 You understand how they work, they’re blueprints.
 It could be an airplane, could be something really complicated, computers, the internet, but these are all things that somebody’s designed, somebody has the plans for.
 You get quick feedback if it doesn’t work.
 If it doesn’t work, you get out and you fix it and you know what it’s supposed to do.
 And people are very good at that sort of thing.
 And then there’s complex systems and complex systems evolve.
 They’re not designed.
 They’re better thought of in terms of organic metaphors, ecological metaphors that includes society where you have lots and lots of different people doing different things for different reason, interacting in a complex ecosystem in ways that push the aggregate of society in one direction or another.